 This does not apply to any employee benefits you provide your employees, which can be deducted separately on Line 14.
 It also does not apply to any salary you pay yourself.

 Being detail-oriented today can save you from a lot of headaches tomorrow.
-When it comes to claiming deductions for construction workers, it’s essential to have all of your expenses recorded, especially when it comes to a potential audit.
-QuickBooks Self-Employed can track and organize your expenses throughout the year, so you can save yourself some time and focus your attention where it’s needed most.
+When it comes to claiming self-employed deductions, it’s essential to have all of your expenses recorded, especially when it comes to a potential audit.
+QuickBooks can track and organize your expenses throughout the year, so you can save yourself some time and focus your attention where it’s needed most.